-- Experience using remote testing and video software (Morae, Camtasia)
+- Remote testing and video software & programs (UserTesting, Morae, Camtasia)

-- Experience using qualitative research techniques such as interviews, focus groups, content analysis and usability testing
+- qualitative research techniques, e.g. diary studies, interviews, focus groups, content analysis and usability testing

-- Experienced using quantitative research techniques such as surveys, scale development, and analysis of behavioral data
+- quantitative research techniques, e.g. surveys, scale development, log analysis, behavioral data analysis, data modeling

-- Experience using SPSS, SAS and R to perform statistical analyses such as mixed-effects multilevel models, ANOVA, t-tests, correlation, regression, and power analysis
+- statistical analysis, e.g. mixed-effects multilevel models, ANOVA, t-tests, correlation, regression, and power analysis

 Engaged or Frustrated?
 Disambiguating Engagement or Frustration in Search [Dissertation Work], Fall 2015.
 Copy available here.